geanttechnology/aurelia-kendoui-books/what_you_need_to_know.md

 If you would use `k-visible="true"` without `.bind`, the `k-visible` property will contain the value of "true" (as string, not as boolean).
 <br>

 By adding `.bind` after the property name, it is parsed by Aurelia's binding syntax as a boolean, which is what we need. `k-visible.bind="true"` is the correct syntax.
-So for integers, strings and objects, use `.bind`.
+So for integers, strings and objects, and function calls use `.bind`.
 <br><br>

 A couple of examples: